zainafzal08/HodgePodge-Alpha/README.md

 ## Bots

-the rest of this documentation will describe how to build a module for a bot.
+The rest of this documentation will describe how to build a module for a bot.
 To build a bot you just have to have a class with 1 input into the constructor which will be the discord client object, a getHelp method and the talk method.
 The talk method will take in a discord message object and do what it pleases with that information, printing out stuff when it's ready to respond.
 How it does it is up to you but take a look at HodgePodge for some ideas.
 There is a section in this document on Utility classes provided to help with parsing commands and formatting output.
-The getHelp method can just return None if you do not want any help messages for your bots modules. otherwise it must return a help object with 2 fields. `cmds` which is a list of tuples each with 3 fields, the command, the
+The getHelp method can just return None if you do not want any help messages for your bots modules. otherwise it must return a help object with 2 fields. `cmds` which is a list of tuples each with 2 fields+ 1 optional field. the command, a description and a optional example.

 ## Module Structure

 Modules are independent pieces of logic that are triggered by input and can respond.
-You _can_ make your own to suit your own bot but this system works well if you choose to use the parser.
+You _can_ make your own to suit your own bot but this system works well if you choose to use the given utilties.
-Just inherent from the Module class and read below.
+Just inherent from the BotModule class and read below.

 Every module needs to have 3 functions defined